What Is PIM Software?

 Gain full visibility of products as they move through the development lifecycle so you always know which teams are working on them.
 Segment product data so you only see the products that are relevant to your role or the campaign you’re running.

-Automate how your campaigns run by determining rules for when overstocked SKUs should be pushed out to clearance sales channels.
+Dictate how your campaigns run by determining rules for when overstocked SKUs should be pushed out to clearance sales channels.
 You can also automatically apply discounts when stock levels reach a certain level.
 Stay agile by reacting to live stock data to make sure you’re always in control.

 Sales & Marketing